 chrome://settings/autofill into Chrome’s address bar and hit enter.

-Step 2 – Now, press escape or use the ‘x’ button at top right corner to exit the ‘Autofill settings‘ modal box.
+Step 2 – Now, press escape or use the ‘x’ button at the top right corner to exit the ‘Autofill settings‘ modal box.

 Step 3 – Uncheck the Enable Autofill to fill out web forms in a single click checkbox.